BrianYang2013/Journey/README.md

 * Finish Coursera DL course 3, Structuring Machine Learning Projects

 ## Aug 27, 2017
 * Finsih Couersera Google - Serverless ML with TF on GCP.
-Not suggest because of Not update， python 2.7 / Too many small clips, should be 4 modules * 10 videos * 10 minutes each / GCP changed, not easy to find the right button.
 I guess Google count KPI by video numbers, not the user experience.
-So I don't run the code (and even some of the video).
+I don't run the code (and even some of the video).
 I'd rather find more updated use cases to practice.
 Go through the official document and turtorial is also a better option.
+Not suggest because
+    * Not update， python 2.7
+    * Too many small clips, should be 4 modules * 10 videos * 10 minutes each
+    * GCP changed significantly, not easy to find the right button.
-* Will give myself a little break in next few weeks, take more hands more practice and run more examples.
-And also think of going which direction:
+* Will give myself a little break in next few weeks, take more hands on practice and run more examples.
+Choose direction:
     * DS(Python+Scikit Learn)
+    * Continue my ML-hands on code
+    * Kaggle (SVM/Random Forest/XGB, + Feature engineering)
-    * DL(TF)
+    * DL(TF or caff2)
     * BioMedical/Genomic
-    * Maybe I should go Kaggle (SVM/Random Forest/XGB, + Feature engineering)
     * CS231n
-    * Continue my ML-hands on code

 # Lesson learn
 * Focus on core skills.